semrush/intergalactic/website/docs/components/counter/counter-code.md

 ## Counter and typography

-The text counters shall be implemented using [Typography](/style/typography/typography) without using the `Counter` component.
+Plain text counters should be implemented using [Typography](/style/typography/typography), without the `Counter` component.

 ::: sandbox